 - Level of integration experience and expertise of integration team members

 What is the usual length of an M&A integration?

 Given every deal is different, there is no typical length.
 However, if adequate time has been spent planning before close, if the integration is properly resourced, and if the company has its handle on IT integration so it does not slow momentum, then the apex of integration efforts is usually not later than 120 days after close.
-At that point the level of integration declines.
+At that point, the level of integration activity begins to declines.
 Keep in mind, the 120 days is an average and there is wide variability around it.
 And different functional teams (IT, HR, Finance etc.) will probably finish their integration work at different times.

 What are the most common complaints from employees during an integration?